A feeble reaction of Muslim Ummah on Kashmir situation

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The nearly 50-year-old OIC, which had behaved like a mere spectator when Israel had annexed the Golan Heights in the closing stages of the 1967 Six-Day War to the sheer dismay of the Palestinians, has issued few statements studded with diplomatic jargon sans any conviction seemingly, not realising perhaps that India is taking a page straight out of the Israeli playbook!
+The nearly 50-year old OIC, which had behaved like a mere spectator when Israel had annexed Golan Heights in the closing stages of the 1967 Six-Day War to the sheer dismay of the Palestinians, has issued a few statements studded with diplomatic jargon sans any conviction seemingly, not realizing perhaps that India is taking a page straight out of the Israeli playbook!

 Or, if that is not the case, the Indian trade and business prowess within the OIC member states is relatively too large to be ignored by its trading partners none of whom is currently paying any heed to loud whispers that Narendra Modi does possess the DNA, similar to that of former Yugoslav leader Slobodan Milosevic, to launch an ethnic cleansing campaign in the restive Valley from where shocking images of refugees fleeing their homes, mass graves and concentration camps might soon begin to emerge if the world does not come to rescue the unarmed and starving Kashmiris.